bkkpro1980/BadPoint/README.md

 ╚═════╝ ╚═╝  ╚═╝╚═╝  ╚═╝╚═╝     ╚═╝  ╚═╝ ╚═════╝  ╚═╝ ╚════╝  ╚════╝  ╚═════╝
 ]]

-print("Enjoy using this fucked up script! :D")
+print("Enjoy using this script! :D")

 -- The lower the interval the smoother the stuff but with the cost of FPS drops _G.UPDATE_INTERVAL = .1 -- Tracers update interval